Relation as the Essence of Existence

 Status

-This page presents a proposed ethical application of UCF/GUTT's relational principles.
-The concepts below are philosophical extensions of the formal framework, not verified theorems.
-Where connections to proven foundations exist, they are noted explicitly.
+This page presents a proposed ethical application of UCF/GUTT™'s relational principles.
+The material below is philosophical extension of the formal framework, not formally verified theorems.
+Where the application rests on connections to proven foundations within the framework, this is noted explicitly.
+The ethical interpretation is offered as proposal, subject to evaluation on its own terms.

 Core Distinction